Ttalk.info

 February 18, 2007 -- Update time.

-Still no luck at obtaining a title for the car, but I've pretty well convinced myself that I'm going to 'restore' ir enough to make it a driveable machine the next owner will be willing to do the cosmetic restoration.
+Still no luck at obtaining a title for the car, but I've pretty well convinced myself that I'm going to 'restore' it enough to make it a drivable machine and let the next owner do the cosmetic restoration.
 A somewhat major accomplishment has been the refurbishing of the gearbox.
-It provided me with a great learning tool and the gearbox is now installed in Lazarus.
+It provided me with a great learning tool and the gearbox is now installed in Lazarus for tesgting.
 The engine is on my stand and I'll be getting into it shortly.
 Stay tuned for much to come.

 A radio came with the car.
 Click here for details.